petervanhemert/TFS-2017_CD_CI/SetupVisualStudio2017.md

 Verify your email and select your account in the Team Services Domain drop down.

-Enter your repository name and select Publish Repository.
+Click Advanced next to Repository name and select a team project.

+Select Publish Repository to finish.

 <p align="center">
   <img src="/MD_Images/VS2017/Demo2_3.PNG" width="600"/>